Display Energy Certificates (DECs) and Advisory Reports (ARs)

 How long is a DEC/AR valid for?

-For Buildings over 1000m2 the DEC is valid for one year and the accompanying Advisory Report is valid for seven years.
-For buildings between 500m2 and 1000m2 they are valid for ten years and no Advisory Report is required.
+For Buildings over 1000m2 the DEC is valid for one year and the accompanying Advisory Report (AR) is valid for seven years.
+For buildings between 500m2 and 999m2 both DEC and AR are valid for ten years.

 Are there any circumstances where I don't need an DEC?